Sumit238/Scrubpad/README.md

--git clone this repo
+# git clone this repo
--run : npm install
+# run : npm install
--runnp start to run on local host
+# run : np start to run on local host